alienscience/form-dot-clj/README.md

  Using Javascript or HTML5 form handling improves the response time for users but add to the amount of code that must be written.
 Even when using client side validation, server checks are still needed to protect against scripts.

 Form-dot-clj is a Clojure library that does form display, validation, type conversion and error reporting.
-The library is extendable and an example is included where controls based on jquery tools (TODO link) are used to provide HTML5, javascript and server side validation from the same declarations.
+The library is extendable and an example is included where controls based on [jquery tools](http://flowplayer.org/tools/release-notes/index.html#form) are used to provide HTML5, javascript and server side validation from the same declarations.

 This library should be usable with any HTML templating system and also provides fine grained control of the HTML that is generated.